Living with Type 1 Diabetes: An Interview

 In the UK, it is estimated that over five million people will be diagnosed with diabetes by 2025.
 Of those currently diagnosed, around 90% have Type 2, 8% have Type 1, and 2% have a rarer type caused other factors.

 For World Diabetes Day, Redbank House interviewed 21-year-old Isaac.
-He’s a Type 1 diabetic and currently a student at University of Manchester.
+He has Type 1 Diabetes and is currently a student at University of Manchester.
 Unlike Type 2, Type 1 diabetes usually occurs in childhood and is unrelated to diet or lifestyle.
 We sat down with Isaac to learn more about his diabetes, and how he copes with it in his day-to-day life.

 Read Isaac’s story below.